 Food in pregnancy can become something you obsess over and it can also be the cause of confusion.
-The British Nutrition Foundation is all about keeping it simple – a balanced diet with plenty of fruit and veg; carbohydrates; some fish, lean meat, eggs and dairy – going with alternatives if you are vegetarian or vegan.
+I am not a nutritionist so I used The British Nutrition Foundation for guidance which I liked because it is all about keeping it simple.
+Their information talks about aiming for a balanced diet with plenty of fruit and veg; carbohydrates; some fish, lean meat, eggs and dairy – going with good alternatives if you are vegetarian or vegan.

-Here’s a quick guide to making healthy choices with food…
+Here’s a quick guide to healthy choices with food in pregnancy…

-Add some rocket, kale and green, leafy veg as well for calcium.
+- you can add some rocket, kale and green, leafy veg as well for calcium

 Wholemeal bread, pasta, rice, sweet potatoes and oats are great sources of vitamins and fibre.
 These could help you feel satisfied and give you a much needed energy boost.

-Greek yoghurt, dairy, rocket, kale, almonds, brazil nuts and sesame seeds
+This can come from foods such as: Greek yoghurt, dairy food, rocket, kale, almonds, brazil nuts and sesame seeds.

-Lean red meat, nuts, eggs and green leafy veg.
+- lean red meat, nuts, eggs and green leafy vegetables

 Your body is changing and working hard so you need to stay hydrated.
 Drinking water can keep you energised and it can also keep headaches and constipation away too.